-Enlighten recently added sets from their War of Glory line to their Amazon store at good prices (just a couple dollars more than the lowest price on ebay or aliexpress).
-Because I was impressed by an earlier Enlighten purchase, and because this new series is perfect for traditional-fantasy RPGs, I ordered two sets, one of which was the Blacksmith Shop:
+Because I was impressed by an earlier Enlighten purchase, and because their War of Glory series is perfect for traditional-fantasy RPGs, I ordered two more sets, one of which was the Blacksmith Shop:

 As with Lego sets and the crocodile, the set comes in numbered sequential bags: